Before there was the Cullen Davis case in 1976, before there was the Kristi Koslow case in 1992, there was the Mary Clark case.

 When a Jacksboro Highway police character was murdered in the 1950s, the short list of suspects could get pretty long.
 Theories abounded in the Green-Eggleston ambush.
 Had co-defendant and police informant Harry Huggins called in professional assassins from out of town to kill his partners in crime?
 Had Eggleston been the sole target of the ambush because he had lured gamblers to the crooked gambling den of gangster Edell Evans, whose bloodstained Cadillac had been found, although Evans was still missing?
 Had Green and Eggleston been ambushed by Oklahoma gangsters because the two men had been encroaching on Oklahoma territory?
 Or had Green and Eggleston “pushed too hard against some people here in an attempt to raise money” to pay their legal fees in the Clark murder case?
 Green and Eggleston were said to have asked some local gamblers for loans.
 When the gamblers turned down Green and Eggleston, the Star-Telegram wrote, “there was tough talk back and forth.”
 Green and Eggleston threatened to harm the families of the gamblers who refused the loans.
 Push came to shove.

 Come September it was Tincy’s turn.
-On August 25, 1955 the man who in May had survived a cross-fire ambush with barely a scratch (by using companion Cecil Green as a human shield, one underworld informant later claimed) had received a phone call at his modest home on the South Side from one of the gamblers he was extorting for a loan.
+On August 25, 1955 the man who in May had survived a cross-fire ambush with barely a scratch (by using companion Cecil Green as a human shield, one underworld informant later claimed) had received a phone call at his modest home on the South Side from one of the gamblers he was extorting for a loan to pay for his legal bills in the Clark case.
 Tincy told his wife that he was going to the North Side to meet a man.

 This time Tincy Eggleston did not have a human shield.